Bachelor in Architectural Studies - InternshipsMake meaningful environments

 OUR INTERNSHIP PROGRAM

-Real world experience is a fundamental part of training to be an architect.
-The Bachelor in Architectural Studies involves a unique and extensive internship program to ensure that all of our students gain the necessary skills to flourish in the sector.
+Real-world experience is a fundamental part of training to be an architect—the title alone is not enough.
+That’s why our Bachelor in Architectural Studies involves a unique and extensive internship program, ensuring that all of our students gain the necessary skills to flourish in the sector and determine the trajectory of their own career.

-Students have the opportunity to work at outstanding practices, design firms and architecture-related companies all over the world in their 2nd, 3rd and 4th years.
-This will result in over a full year of professional experience, giving you a huge advantage when entering the job market and further establishing yourself as a valued architect.
+You will gain over a full year of professional experience, giving you a huge advantage when entering the job market and further establishing yourself as a valued architect.
+Demonstrate your creative and practical capabilities, and start building your career now.

 OUR STUDENT'S INTERNSHIP EXPERIENCES